JotaPalma/ObsidianWorkshop/README.md

 It's not visible on mobile yet, but it's a feature the dev team is working on.

 ## Dataview and other community plugins
+Let's install dataview and enable it from the community plugin tab.

 With LIST you can create a simple list view of your notes With TABLE, you create a table where you can have headers With TASK, you can create a list of all the tasks on your vault